 Mr. Hobson underwent spinal surgery but suffered serious complications, leaving him paraplegic.
 The anaesthetist, Dr. Sparks, and the surgeon, Dr. Gray, were initially found negligent because the surgery continued despite warning signs.

 On appeal, the court cleared Dr. Sparks, finding he reasonably relied on Dr. Gray to flag any issues.
 Dr. Gray’s appeal was dismissed, meaning he was still held responsible for the harm.
+The case shows how NSW courts apply the ‘peer professional opinion’ defence, where doctors can avoid liability if their actions align with what similar professionals consider acceptable, even if the outcome is unfortunate.

 Across Australia, the average medical malpractice payout typically falls between $250,000 and $500,000.
 However, these figures are just a guide.
 The actual amount you receive will depend heavily on factors like: